solsticedhiver/plugin.video.gomovies/README.md

 on Kodi

 ## Installation
-Clone the directory in ~/.kodi/addons
+Clone the directory in ~/.kodi/addons or install with a zip file found in the releases tab